-- (4)(a) In an election conducted prior to January 1, 2005 under this article that does not involve partisan candidates and is not held in conjunction with, or on the same day as, a primary or congressional vacancy election, the designated election official may petition the secretary of state for a waiver from the requirements of subparagraph (III) of paragraph (a) of subsection (3) of this section concerning individual signature verification.
-The secretary of state shall promulgate rules governing the conditions under which waivers may be granted; provided that such waivers shall be granted only if the petitioning jurisdiction establishes that other safeguards in place during the election will prevent election fraud. - (b) AFTER JANUARY 1, 2005, ALL ELECTOR SIGNATURES IN ALL ELECTIONS CONDUCTED UNDER THIS ARTICLE MUST BE INDIVIDUALLY VERIFIED PURSUANT TO SUBPARAGRAPH (ill) OF PARAGRAPH (a) OF SUBSECTION (3) OF THIS SECTION. - (c) NOTWITHSTANDING THE FOREGOING, IN AN ELECTION CONDUCTED PRIOR TO JANUARY 1, 2007 BY A MUNICIPALITY OR A SPECIAL DISTRICT, THE DESIGNATED ELECTION OFFICIAL FOR THE MUNICIPALITY OR SPECIAL DISTRICT MAY PETITION THE SECRETARY OF STATE FOR A WAIVER FROM THE REQUIREMENTS OF SUBPARAGRAPH (III) OF PARAGRAPH (a) OF SUBSECTION (3)
+- (4)(a) IN AN ELECTION CONDUCTED PRIOR TO JANUARY 1, 2005 UNDER THIS ARTICLE THAT DOES NOT INVOLVE PARTISAN CANDIDATES AND IS NOT HELD IN CONJUNCTION WITH, OR ON THE SAME DAY AS, A PRIMARY OR CONGRESSIONAL VACANCY ELECTION, THE DESIGNATED ELECTION OFFICIAL MAY PETITION THE SECRETARY OF STATE FOR A - WAIVER FROM THE REQUIREMENTS OF SUBPARAGRAPH (III) OF PARAGRAPH (a) OF SUBSECTION (3) OF THIS SECTION CONCERNING INDIVIDUAL SIGNATURE THE SECRETARY OF STATE SHALL PROMULGATE RULES VERIFICATION.
+GOVERNING THE CONDITIONS UNDER WHICH WAIVERS MAY BE GRANTED; PROVIDED THAT SUCH WAIVERS SHALL BE GRANTED ONLY IF THE PETITIONING JURISDICTION ESTABLISHES THAT OTHER SAFEGUARDS IN PLACE DURING THE ELECTION WILL PREVENT ELECTION FRAUD. - (b) AFTER JANUARY 1, 2005, ALL ELECTOR SIGNATURES IN ALL ELECTIONS CONDUCTED UNDER THIS ARTICLE MUST BE INDIVIDUALLY VERIFIED PURSUANT TO SUBPARAGRAPH (III) OF PARAGRAPH (a) OF SUBSECTION (3) OF THIS SECTION. - (c) NOTWITHSTANDING THE FOREGOING, IN AN ELECTION CONDUCTED PRIOR TO JANUARY 1, 2007 BY A MUNICIPALITY OR A SPECIAL DISTRICT, THE DESIGNATED ELECTION OFFICIAL FOR THE MUNICIPALITY OR SPECIAL DISTRICT MAY PETITION THE SECRETARY OF STATE FOR A WAIVER FROM THE REQUIREMENTS OF SUBPARAGRAPH (III) OF PARAGRAPH (a) OF SUBSECTION (3)